-- 2. The total area of roof lights is the combined area for all roof lights serving the room or space. - 3.
+- The roof light shaft index is determined by measuring the distance from the centre of the shaft at the roof to the centre of the shaft at the ceiling level and dividing it by the average internal dimension of the shaft opening at the ceiling level (or the diameter for a circular shaft) in the same units of measurement. - 2.
+The total area of roof lights is the combined area for all roof lights serving the room or space. - 3.
 The area of a roof light is the area of the roof opening that allows light to enter the building. - 4.
-The thermal performance of an imperforate ceiling diffuser may be included in the Total U-Value of the roof light. - 5.
+The thermal performance of an imperforate ceiling diffuser may be included in the Total System U-Value of the roof light. - 5.
 The total area of roof lights serving the room or space as a percentage of the floor area of the room or space must not exceed 5% unless allowed by 3.12.1.3(b).

-- 1. The SHGC and Total U-Values are expressed as Australian Fenestration Rating Council (AFRC) values. - The SHGC and Total U-Values are for a roof light with or without a ceiling diffuser.
+- 1. The Total System SHGC and Total System U-Values are expressed as Australian Fenestration Rating Council (AFRC) values. - The Total System SHGC and Total System U-Values are for a roof light with or without a ceiling diffuser.
 A roof light may achieve the required performance on its own or in conjunction with a ceiling diffuser. - 3.
-The SHGC and Total U-Values for some simple types of roof lights are shown in the table below.
+The Total System SHGC and Total System U-Values for some simple types of roof lights are shown in the table below.
 Smaller numbers indicate better glazing element performance.
 The table gives worst case assessments, which can be improved by obtaining generic or custom product assessments from suppliers, manufacturers, industry associations (including their online resources) and from competent assessors.

-WORST CASE WHOLE ROOF LIGHT ELEMENT PERFORMANCE VALUES WITHOUT A CEILING DIFFUSER OR WITH A PERFORATED CEILING DIFFUSER

-Domeo d panel Flat, framed panel

-Translucent or transparent element description SHGC Total U- Values SHGC Total U- Values

-Single layer clear 0.80 8.4 0.79 8.0
+WORST CASE WHOLE ROOF LIGHT ELEMENT PERFORMANCE VALUES WITHOUT A CEILING DIFFUSER OR WITH A PERFORATED CEILING DIFFUSER Domeo d panel Flat, fran ned panel Translucent or transparent element description Total System SHGC Total System U-Values Total System SHGC Total System U-Values Single layer clear 0.80 8.4 0.79 8.0

 Single tinted 0.66 8.4 0.63 7.9

 Single layer translucent ("opal") 0.57 8.4 0.56 7.9

 Double layer clear 0.71 5.4 0.70 4.9

-WORST CASE WHOLE ROOF LIGHT ELEMENT PERFORMANCE VALUES WITH AN IMPERFORATE CEILING DIFFUSER
+WORST CASE WHOLE RO OF LIGHT ELE PERFORATE C ES WITH AN

-Dome d panel Flat, fram ned panel
+Domeo d panel Flat, framed panel

-Translucent or transparent element description SHGC Total U- Values SHGC Total U- Values
+Translucent or transparent element description Total System SHGC Total System U-Values Total System SHGC Total System U-Values

 Single layer clear 0.72 4.3 0.71 4.2

 Single tinted 0.59 4.3 0.57 4.2

 Single layer translucent ("opal") 0.51 4.3 0.50 4.2

 Double layer clear 0.64 3.4 0.63 3.2